 At Christmas - Christmasses come and go, but quizzes are here to stay for future holidays.
 Having experienced such an uptake in interest, we're seeing quizzes as the quintessential quizmas activity from now onwards.

-Weekly, at the Pub - Now we're all back at the pubs, we have one more reason to celebrate.
-New quiz technology improvements make the dependable pub quiz a true multi-media spectacular.
+Weekly, at the Pub - Now that we're all back at the pubs, we have one more reason to celebrate.
+New quiz technology improvements make the dependable pub quiz a true multimedia spectacular.

 Low-key Night in - Who doesn't love a night in?
-Those days during the Covid-19 pandemic in 2020 taught us that we don't need to leave our homes to experience meaningful social interaction.
+We don't need to leave our homes to experience meaningful social interaction.
 Quizzes can be an excellent addition to a weekly virtual games night, movie night or beer-tasting night!

 Psst, need some free quiz templates?